Shared Clinical Workstation Security and Access

 The evolution of the clinical workstation over the years has given caregivers instant access to information and resources at almost any terminal.

-- Risk of accidentally typing information into someone else’s session that was left open.
+- If someone leaves a PC unlocked, the next clinician risks accidentally typing information into someone else’s session that was left open.

 - Login process is slow.
 Clinicians need to access computers fast in a healthcare environment – having to type, mistype, and attempt to remember a password while with a patient is unacceptable.